 This venerable Paris restaurant oozes history and offers a prix fixe lunch menu for 115€, which might be considered a steal compared to its 298€ dinner menu.

 Address: 17 Rue de Beaujolais, 75001 Paris

-This new kid on the block serves traditional Japanese food and has already earned its first Michelin star.
-For a newcomer, it still has high prices with a sushi lunch menu for 65€ and an omakase menu at 95€.
+This restaurant traditional Japanese food and has already earned its first Michelin star.
+You can get the sushi lunch menu for 65€ and an omakase menu at 95€.

 Address: 6 Rue de la Sourdière, 75001 Paris